Accumulations of uric acid crystals can intermittently cause severe joint or tissue pain and inflammation.

-Blood levels of uric acid tend to be high in people with metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
+Blood levels of uric acid also tend to be high in people with metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
 This syndrome is characterized by a large waist (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (called insulin resistance) or high blood sugar levels, and abnormal levels of cholesterol and other fats in the blood.

-Most often, the uric acid level in the blood becomes abnormally high when the kidneys cannot eliminate enough uric acid in the urine.
+Most often, the uric acid level in the blood becomes abnormally high when the kidneys cannot eliminate enough uric acid in the urine, even if kidney function is otherwise normal.
 This cause is usually determined by the person's genes.
 Too much uric acid in the blood can result in uric acid crystals being formed and deposited in and around joints.

-Consuming too much purine-rich food (such as liver, kidney, anchovies, asparagus, consommé, herring, meat gravies and broths, mushrooms, mussels, sardines, and sweetbreads) can increase the uric acid level in blood.
-However, a strict low-purine diet lowers the uric acid level by only a small amount.
+Consuming too much purine-rich food (such as shellfish, red meat, liver, kidney, anchovies, asparagus, consommé, herring, meat gravies and broths, mushrooms, mussels, sardines, and sweetbreads) can increase the uric acid level in blood.
+However, a strict low-purine diet lowers the uric acid level by only a small amount and is rarely sufficient therapy for people with gout.
 In past times, when meat and fish were scarce, gout was considered a rich person’s disease.

 Consumption of large quantities of alcohol or purine-rich food